pete-naish/front-end-guidelines/README.md

 Object and Component partials should match the main class name that they reference, e.g `_nav--primary.scss`.

+Compiled, minified CSS should be added to `.gitattributes` as binary files, e.g.

+    assets/css/*.min.css binary

-Compiled CSS files should be added to `.gitignore`.
+Compiled but non-minified CSS should be added to `.gitignore`.
+This is to keep it out of the repository and prevent backend from mistakenly editing the CSS directly.

 #### Writing rules
 - Write CSS mobile-first